RODreis2/User-System/README.md

-# Simple Go Web Server
+# Loja de Produtos Personalizados

-This is a basic web server written in Go that serves a simple welcome message.
+This is a web application for a virtual store specializing in custom products like mugs, shirts, and other personalized items.

 ## Prerequisites